zhaoshenzhai/mathwiki/Notes/category.md

 * A morphism $f:x\to y$ is an *isomorphism* if there is a morphism $g:y\to x$ such that $g\circ f=1_x$ and $f\circ g=1_y$.
 A category whose morphisms are all isomorphisms is called a *{{< link file="groupoid.md" display="groupoid" type="types" >}}*.
 * An object $x$ is *initial* if for any object $y$, there is a unique morphism $x\to y$.
 Dually, $x$ is *final* if for any object $y$, there is a unique morphism $y\to x$.
 We say that $x$ is a *zero* object if it is both initial and final.

-**Remark.**  Initial objects (and dually for final objects), if they exist, are unique up to a unique isomorphisms.
+**Remark.**  Initial objects (and dually, for final objects), if they exist, are unique up to a unique isomorphisms.
+Although trivial to state and to prove, this observation is surprisingly useful.

+<div class="space"></div>

 {{< env type="proof" hide="false" >}}